Package 'NPCDTools'

 Arguments

-The estimated Q-matrix.
+The targeted Q-matrix.

-The true Q-matrix.
+The benchmark Q-matrix.

 Value